kean/Nuke/README.md

 ])
 ```

 By default, the target size is in points.
 When the image is loaded, Nuke will downscale it to fill the target area maintaining the aspect ratio.
 To crop the image set `crop` to `true`.
-For more options, see `ImageProcessor.Resize` documentation.
+For more options, see `ImageProcessors.Resize` documentation.

 > Use an optional [Builder](#builder) package for a more concise API.
 >